Ga が(1)

 Shingou no mukou ni gasorin sutando ga arimasu.

-There’s a gas station on the other side of the traffic signal.
+There’s a gas station on the other side of the traffic

 Totemo oishii nioi ga shimasu.